 What about large bones?
 Are there safe bones?
 Many of the retail pet stores sell pre-packaged bones that are supposed to be safe.
 In reality, they are not.
-Any bones may cause serious problems.
+Any bone may cause serious problems.

 • Chewing on bones cause broken teeth.
 As dogs aggressively chew on these “safe” bones, they often break teeth, usually the molars.
 The broken teeth create pain and infected teeth require either extraction or a root canal to resolve the problem.

 • Flat or long sections of bones often turn side ways across the roof of the mouth and become lodged between the molars.
 These patients are presented because they keep pawing and digging at their face.
 These bones are generally so tightly lodged in the patient’s mouth that a general anesthetic is required so the bone may be cut into sections and removed.• Round bones often turn at the perfect angle so that as the dog chews the bone slips over the lower canine teeth lodging around the lower jaw.
-The dog often goes half crazy trying to get the bone off.
+The dog often goes crazy trying to get the bone off.
 Again, the dog requires a general anesthetic so the bone may be cut in sections to remove the bone.

-• Large pieces of bone which are swallowed, often cause obstruction in the digestive tract.
+• Large pieces of bone which are swallowed often cause obstruction in the digestive tract.
 Obstructions are resolved only with surgery.